Welcome to reallymoving’s second guide to saving.

 As with the spending swaps above, it’s time to swap the facial/massage/nails/new products for a night at home doing it yourself.
 A face mask, two slices of cucumber and a lit candle – your home spa is ready to give you some love.

 The alternative, of course, is for those who have iron-like willpower.
 Go to meet your friends at the pub, but only buy one drink or have tap water.
 Meet your friends for dinner but use vouchers, codes, coupons or just choose the cheapest thing on the menu.
+Your friends will understand why you are trying to save!

 It’s up to you which approach works best – if you’ve got a fear of missing out and are happy to stay strong whilst your friends indulge (and you won’t feel obligated to buy a round at the pub) go for it.